Travel visa: Issuing authorities

 The issuing authority, usually a branch of the country's interior ministry or foreign ministry, or a subordinated agency (Population and Immigration Authority in Israel), and typically consular affairs officers, may request appropriate documentation from the applicant.
 This may include proof that the applicant has enough money to be self-supporting (or to establish themselves, if the visa is for a long stay or permanent residence), proof that the person or hotel hosting the applicant in his or her home really exists and has sufficient room for hosting the applicant, proof that the applicant has obtained health and evacuation insurance, etc. Some countries ask for proof of health status, especially for long-term visas; some countries deny such visas to persons with certain illnesses, such as HIV/AIDS.
 The exact conditions depend on the country and category of visa.
 Notable examples of countries requiring HIV tests of long-term residents are Russia and Uzbekistan.
 In Uzbekistan, however, the HIV test requirement is sometimes not strictly enforced.
 Other countries require a medical test that includes an HIV test, even for a short-term tourism visa.
 For example, Cuban citizens and international exchange students require such a test approved by a medical authority to enter Chilean territory.

 The issuing authority may also require applicants to attest that they have no criminal convictions, or that they do not participate in certain activities (like prostitution or drug trafficking).
 Some countries will deny visas if passports show evidence of citizenship of, or travel to, a country that is considered hostile by that country.
-For example, some Arabic-oriented countries will not issue visas to nationals of Israel and those whose passports bear evidence of visiting Israel.